mrinaald/starter-hugo-academic/content/_index.md

           date_start: '2021-03-01'
           date_end: '2023-02-28'
           description: |2-
+              * Designed an edge ML solution to analyze phone usage data and detect boredom with ∼80% accuracy, enhancing user experience.
+Built an Android app for real-time inference with under 50ms latency, showcasing the model’s effectiveness.
+              * Pioneered a Federated Learning (FL)-based solution to predict gender and demographic age, enhancing privacy for ∼10k users.
+Explored innovative distributed learning techniques and tested diverse FL algorithms across 20+ input and model configurations, laying the groundwork for future privacy-preserving AI advancements.
-              * Developed machine learning (ML) model on edge that uses phone usage data to detect boredom while a user is using their phone
+          #    * Developed machine learning (ML) model on edge that uses phone usage data to detect boredom while a user is using their phone
-              * Developed an end-to-end Android application to demonstrate the effectiveness of the boredom ML model to the stakeholders
+          #    * Developed an end-to-end Android application to demonstrate the effectiveness of the boredom ML model to the stakeholders
-              * Worked on developing a deep neural network (DNN) model that uses phone usage data to predict gender and demographic age
+          #    * Worked on developing a deep neural network (DNN) model that uses phone usage data to predict gender and demographic age
-              * Developed the above model using TensorFlow Federated and Flower libraries to train it in a Federated Learning (FL) environment
+          #    * Developed the above model using TensorFlow Federated and Flower libraries to train it in a Federated Learning (FL) environment
-              * Developed a differential privacy-based ML solution for destination identification and semantic location tagging problem
+          #    * Developed a differential privacy-based ML solution for destination identification and semantic location tagging problem

         - title: Software Engineer, Machine Learning
           company: Samsung R&D Institute India - Bangalore (SRI-B)